Logitech/vr_ink_sdk/Assets/NativeSampleProject/README.md

 - Follow these [**design guidelines**](../../Documentation/DesignGuidelines) when integrating or creating interactions for VR Ink.
 - Look at the examples of their implementation in the [**VR Ink Toolkit**](../../Assets/Toolkit).

+## Get Started and Run the Sample
+First, get the source code by doing one of the following:
+- Clone the project and find it under Assets/NativeSampleProject.
+- Download the native source folder from the [**Release page**](https://github.com/Logitech/vr_ink_sdk/releases).

+The solution file *VRInkNative.sln* is provided, run it with your editor and build the solution.
+We used **Microsoft Visual Studio professional 2017** Version *15.9.16* to build it.
+If you build on Release and x64, the build will be made in *x64/Release*.
+Note that we added some post build commands to also create a new *ReleaseBuild* folder that will only contain the minimum files to run the application.

 ## Using SteamVR 2.0 Input System (recommended)
 SteamVR has moved to implement the OpenXR standard with the SteamVR 2.0 Input mapping.
 If your project is using the SteamVR 2.0 input system, you can follow the default implementation in this example.